dotasek/drugcell-analysis-webapp/README.md

 # DrugCell Genotype Analyzer

 This is the web based front-end to the DrugCell Genotype Analyzer.
-Back-end analysis for this application is performed by the [cddrugcellfinddrug][cddrugcellfinddrug] analysis service, hosted on a [Community Detection REST Service][cdrest].
+Back-end analysis for this application is performed by [cddrugcellfinddrug][cddrugcellfinddrug] accessed through a [Community Detection REST Service][cdrest].

 ## How to build and deploy